 We also face interest rate risk due to positions carried for our remaining market making activities to the extent that long or short stock positions may have been established for future or forward dates on options or futures contracts and the value of such positions is impacted by interest rates.
-The amount of such risk cannot be quantified, however, the reduction of market making positions has substantially reduced this exposure.
+The amount of such risk cannot be quantified, however, the current low level of market making positions does not indicate a material potential exposure.